-Currently serving 6,000 students with more than 50 curriculum programs, the DCCC system celebrated its 50th anniversary in 2013.
+The College of Davidson and Davie Counties serves 6,000 students annually with more than 50 curriculum programs and celebrated its 50th anniversary in 2013.
 The 97-acre, 15-building Davidson campus required signage design standards to accommodate its growth, and carry the DCCC brand in the built environment.

-We worked with DCCC to rename their entrances, parking and buildings: since each building is identified by a long donor name, they were shortened to match the abbreviations that people generally use on campus.
+We worked with DCCC to rename their entrances, parking, and buildings.
+Since a long donor name identified each building, they were shortened to match the abbreviations that people generally use on campus.

-The exterior wayfinding signs help people navigate roundabouts throughout the campus, indicating which buildings/parking are located in a given direction.
+The exterior wayfinding signs help people navigate roundabouts throughout the campus and indicate which buildings/parking are located in a given direction.
 Once parked, pedestrian maps help orient people on foot.
-Interior signage standards mimic the design of the exterior in their materials, color and typography.
+Interior signage standards mimic the design of the exterior in their materials, color, and typography.

 - Vehicular directional signs clarify where to turn for primary campus destinations and are designed to be easily read and understood from a moving vehicle.

 - Parking lots are clearly named, visible from a distance and indicate which destinations are served by each lot.